Azure/aspnet-redis-providers/docs/redis_output_cache_middleware.md

 ### Cache Key
 The default key for the output cache middleware is a concatenation of the request URL, headers, and body.
 Developers are encouraged to clone the repository and tailor the caching functionality for their own purposes.

+### Upcoming ASP.NET 7.0 Support
+Microsoft has recognized the demand for output caching.
+ASP.NET 7.0 will have native support for output caching, so this middleware should no longer be necessary in ASP.NET applications targeting 7.0+.